The Difference Between Flat White vs Latte: Everything You Need to Know.

 Going to be adding air for just about a second and then bring the jug up … work that air into the milk until the jug is almost too hot to touch.

 The final result should have a lower density than a latte due to microfoamed milk.
 And again, it needs to allow the espresso flavours to really kick in.
+In the summertime, you can add some ice for a refreshing iced flat white coffee.

 By now, you can guess that a latte starts with two shots of espresso, but it features much more milk.
 To be exact, about 175 ml of milk is required to make a latte, and the milk is both steamed and frothed.